 In accordance with federal law, employees are not required to use annual nor sick leave for military leave.
 However, employees may elect to use their annual or sick leave.
-Employees electing to use accrued, unused annual or sick leave during a military leave must requires in writing to use these balances.
-Otherwise, the employee will take leave without pay for the entire.
+Employees electing to use accrued, unused annual or sick leave during a military leave must request to use these balances in writing.
+Otherwise, the employee will take leave without pay for the entire period of military leave.

-To the extent that military leave is take as paid leave, employees on military leave will continue to accrue vacation and sick leave during the paid portion of the leave.
+To the extent that military leave is taken as paid leave, employees on military leave will continue to accrue vacation and sick leave during the paid portion of the leave.
 Employees do not accrue sick nor vacation leave while on unpaid leave.